 You don’t have to let China’s Great Firewall prevent you from accessing your favorite websites and apps in China.
-Instead, take my tips and suggestions and sign up for the best VPN for China.
+Instead, take my tips and suggestions and sign up for the best VPN for China in 2022.

 A VPN is one of many recommended China travel resources here on China Mike.
 Make sure you check my list so you don’t forget something that you didn’t realize you needed to have ready!